 [A CCTV system monitors the Academies in the Trust 24 hours a day.
 This data is recorded and may be used as evidence of any alleged wrongdoing.]

 Cyber-bullying can be experienced by adults as well as pupils.
-Adults should notify [Tier] if they are subject to cyber-bullying.
+Adults should notify [Tier] if they are subject to cyber-bullying which includes the misuse of staff photos using Artificial Intelligence (AI).
 The Trust will endeavour to protect adults and stop any inappropriate conduct.

 Reporting Concerns and Recording Incidents

 All adults must report concerns and incidents in accordance with the guidance set out in Keeping Children Safe in Education DfE and the Trust’s [Procedures for Dealing with Allegations of Abuse against Teachers and Other Employees and Volunteers].
 In the event of an allegation being made, or incident being witnessed, the relevant information should be immediately recorded and reported to the [Tier].
+If any concerns are raised via a third party, the [Tier] should collect as much evidence as possible.
+Where low-level concerns are raised the [Tier] should speak to the individual involved and any witnesses and consider the matter under the Disciplinary Procedure which may result in informal or formal action.
 An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies will be subject to disciplinary action.

 In addition to behaviours outlined elsewhere in this code and, the types of abuse and neglect set out in ‘Keeping Children Safe in Education’ DfE, the following is a non-exhaustive list of some further behaviours which would be a cause for concern: